Otto Strandman: Leader of the centre-left

-After Jüri Vilms was mysteriously executed in Finland, Otto Strandman took over as acting Minister of Court.
-He also became one of the leaders of the Radical Socialist Party, that was named Estonian Labour Party and eventually became a centre-left party.
+After Jüri Vilms was mysteriously executed in Finland in 1918, Otto Strandman took over as acting Minister of Court.
+He also became one of the leaders of the Estonian Radical Socialist Party, which in 1919 would merge with the Social Travaillist Party to form the centre-left Estonian Labour Party.
 Strandman was however arrested by Germans in the summer of 1918.

 After the German occupation ended in November 1918, Strandman continued in the Provisional Government, first as Minister of Foreign Affairs and then as Minister of Agriculture, when he also served as a deputy for Minister of Foreign Affairs Jaan Poska.
-As Minister of Agriculture, Strandman became the key person in composing and implementing the land reform law.
+As Minister of Agriculture, Strandman became the key person in composing and implementing a new land reform law.
 Being one of the leaders of the Labour Party, he fought hard to make the land reform as radical as possible.
-In result, the land that belonged to Baltic German nobility, was given to ethnic Estonians.
+In result, land that had belonged to Baltic German nobility was redistributed to ethnic Estonians.

-His diplomatic career started in December 1918, when he was part of the delegation to Sweden as Deputy Minister of Foreign Affairs, asking for support in the War of Independence.
+His diplomatic career started in December 1918, when he was part of the delegation to Sweden as Deputy Minister of Foreign Affairs, asking for support in the Estonian War of Independence.
 Eventually Sweden sent a group of volunteers to the war.
 To pay for his trip to Stockholm, Strandman was forced to sell his own furniture.

-In the Constituent Assembly elections of 1919, Estonian Labour Party took 30 of the 120 seats and the majority was held by centre-left parties.
+In the Constituent Assembly elections of 1919, the Estonian Labour Party won 30 of the 120 seats with a majority held by centre-left parties.
 This gave the Labour Party a chance to shape Estonian politics on a larger scale.
-Otto Strandman became the first Prime Minister of the country on 8 May 1919 and he additionally became the Minister of War.
+Otto Strandman became the first Prime Minister of the country on 8 May 1919, and additionally Minister of War.

 Strandman's first cabinet was a centre-left coalition with the Estonian People's Party and the Estonian Social Democratic Workers' Party.
-The Estonian People's Party left the coalition in September and Strandman's cabinet resigned on 18 November 1919, being in office for half a year.

-The Estonian Labour Party with Ants Piip headed the one-party minority government between 26 October 1920 and 25 January 1921, when Otto Strandman served as both the Minister of Foreign Affairs and Minister of Court.
+The Estonian People's Party left the coalition in September, and Strandman's cabinet resigned on 18 November 1919, being in office for half a year.
+The Estonian Labour Party's Ants Piip then headed a one-party minority government between 26 October 1920 and 25 January 1921, where Otto Strandman served as both Minister of Foreign Affairs and Minister of Justice.
 As Minister of Foreign Affairs, he established diplomatic relations between Estonia and Soviet Russia, making Estonia one of the first countries to do so.

-The 1920 elections made Labour Party the biggest party in Estonia with 22 of the 100 seats in Riigikogu, the first constitutional parliament, but centre-right parties had also gained strength.
-Estonian Labour Party remained in the coalition, headed by State Elder Konstantin Päts of Farmers' Assemblies.
-Strandman went on to serve as the first President (speaker) of the Riigikogu between 4 and 18 January November 1921.
+The 1920 elections made the Estonian Labour Party the biggest party in Estonia with 22 of the 100 seats in Riigikogu, the first constitutional parliament, but the centre-right parties had also gained strength.
+The Estonian Labour Party remained in the coalition, headed by State Elder Konstantin Päts of Farmers' Assemblies.
+Strandman went on to serve as the first speaker of the Riigikogu between 4 January and 18 November 1921.

-Juhan Kukk headed another Labour Party cabinet in 1922–1923, but Strandman was given minister positions only in the Christian Democrat Friedrich Karl Akel's cabinet, where he was the Minister of Foreign Affairs between 26 and 14 March May 1924 and then Minister of Finance until 16 December 1924.
+Juhan Kukk headed another Estonian Labour Party cabinet in 1922–1923, but without Strandman.
+In the following cabinet of Christian Democrat Friedrich Karl Akel, he returned as Minister of Foreign Affairs between 26 and 14 March May 1924 and then Minister of Finance until 16 December 1924.